linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 20.01.2026
+- Topic: The Social Network API
+- Directory: /posts/2026/January/20
+- Description: ``` Get ready to take control of your community data.
+The upcoming Social Network API from Linkspreed allows developers to access the Web4 ecosystem programmatically.
+Build custom integrations and automate your social platform with ease.
+Innovation is coming soon to the Web4 Studio. ```

 ### 19.01.2026
 - Topic: Improve Creator Experience
 - Directory: /posts/2026/January/19